Grizzlies hold off late Blazers rally for 111-106 win

 PORTLAND, Ore.
-(AP)Desmond Bane scored 29 points and the Memphis Grizzlies withstood a late rally by the Portland Trail Blazers for a 111-106 victory on Wednesday night.
+(AP)Desmond Bane scored 29 points, including 20 in the fourth quarter, and the Memphis Grizzlies withstood a late rally by the Portland Trail Blazers for a 111-106 victory on Wednesday night.

-Ja Morant had 20 points, nine rebounds and seven assists for the Grizzlies, who led by as many as 17 early in the fourth quarter.
+Ja Morant had 20 points, nine rebounds and seven assists for the Grizzlies, who led by as many as 17 early in the fourth quarter before the Blazers mounted a comeback.
 The victory snapped a two-game losing streak.

+”We didn’t get rattled,” Bane said. ”We stayed with it and was able to get the win.”

 Anfernee Simons scored 31 points for the Trail Blazers, who played without injured star Damian Lillard.
 Jusuf Nurkic added 23 points and 13 rebounds.